 If a profile is found on either social channel, the report highlights followers, likes, and visit metrics.

-The appendix contains full details of the On-Site SEO audit with a page-by-page breakdown of details such as Page Title Meta descriptions, keywords, links, and much more.
+The appendix contains full details of the On-Site SEO audit with a page-by-page breakdown of details such as page titles, meta descriptions, keywords, links, and much more.

 It also shows where we identified errors on the site, such as slow loading and error pages or missing and duplicate meta content.